Act better- audition better- by “listening”

 An actor who doesn’t listen is uncastable because they aren’t acting.

-Paint the reality of your performance by listening- especially when you record alone with no other ears present.
-Your auditions will be far ahead of most.
+Paint the reality of your performance by listening as you speak- especially when you record alone with no other ears present.